 Giving names to instances is a critical step in creating interactive Flash projects.
-Emphasize the importance of naming instances so ActionScript can refer to them.
+Emphasize the importance of naming instances so ActionScript (or JavaScript, in the case of an HTML5 Canvas document) can refer to them.
 The most common beginner mistake is not to name, or to incorrectly name, a button instance.
 The instance names are not the same as the symbol names in the Library panel.
 The names in the Library panel are simple organizational reminders.